 7.1 Athletes

-Athletes must hold the appropriate level of EA membership and be currently enrolled as a student in a school as defined below:
+Athletes must hold the appropriate level of EA membership and be currently enrolled as a student in a school as defined on page 4.

-A school is defined as one that is registered as a school as part of the State’s Education System.
-It includes home school, school of the air and TAFE where a student under the age of 19 is enrolled in full time study but does not include TAFE (part time), University or other technical colleges.

 7.2 Horses

-From 01 July 2011 all horses participating in Australian and State Interschool Championships must be registered and have a microchip meeting Australian Standard AS5018/5019 inserted.
+From 01 July 2011 all horses participating in State or Australian Interschool Championships must be registered and have a microchip meeting Australian Standard AS5018/5019 inserted.

 Registered horses must be entered for events in their full registered names and their registered EA number must be provided.

+For registration requirements for other Interschool Events please refer enquiries to the relevant State Branch.

 7.3 Age of Horses